 Bernard S. Klosowski, Jr.

-Ben Klosowski began the practice of law in 1998 after serving as a naval flight officer in the U.S. Navy and achieving the rank of Commander.
+Ben Klosowski began the practice of law in 1998 after serving as a U.S. Naval Flight Officer.
 During his naval service, Ben was also an instructor at the U.S. Naval Academy, his alma mater.
-Following active duty and before becoming an intellectual property attorney, Ben managed an electro-optics engineering center and also worked as a program manager for a computer systems company.
+Following active duty and prior to becoming an intellectual property attorney, Ben managed an electro-optics engineering center and also worked as a program manager for a computer systems company.

-In the early part of his legal career, Ben honed his patent and other intellectual property skills by representing independent inventors as well as multinational companies in a variety of technical art areas, including mechanical, optical, computer and electro-mechanical arts.
-Ben has also written and co-authored dozens of non-infringement and validity opinions, and he has advised clients with respect to copyright, trade dress, and trade secret concerns.
+Ben represents independent inventors as well as multinational companies in a variety of technical art areas, including mechanical, optical, computer and electro-mechanical arts.
+He has obtained hundreds of patents for his clients in the United States and around the world.
+Additionally, Ben has written and co-authored dozens of patent non-infringement and validity opinions.

 Obtained a complex “bread and butter” patent for a power solutions company after a large metropolitan intellectual property law firm, at great cost to the client, had struggled with the subject matter for years.
 With the patent finally in hand, the president of the company told Ben, “Thank you so very much for seeing this patent through for us.
 The partners and employees are thrilled, with much talk about what to patent next.”